Nursing Jurisprudence and Ethics for Texas

 Standards Applicable to All Nurses

 The Texas Administrative Code gives standards for all vocational nurses, registered nurses, and registered nurses with advanced practice authorization.
-The standards include, but are not limited to, the following (the complete list may be found in the administrative code):
+The standards include:

 - Know and conform to the Texas Nursing Practice Act and the Board’s rules and regulations as well as all federal, state, or local laws, rules, or regulations affecting the nurse’s current area of nursing practice